OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ## Prerequisites

-Before running this sample, make sure you have npm and Node.js installed on your computer.
-You can check by running the commands `node -v` and `npm -v` in your terminal.
-To get this software, go to https://www.npmjs.com/get-npm.
+Before running this sample, make sure you have installed a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) on your computer.
+To check if you have already installed these tools, run the commands `node -v` and `npm -v` in your terminal.

 ## Solution